operator-framework/enhancements/enhancements/scorecard-storage.md

 This feature, if specified by a scorecard user, requires a storage class be defined and operational on the k8s cluster nodes that scorecard tests would be executed upon.
 If no storage class is specified or a default storage class is not available an error is returned for the scorecard test.

+This feature follows a workflow as follows:
+ * scorecard allocates a unique PVC for a test if that test requests storage
+ * scorecard mounts that PVC into the test Pod so the test can write to a given mountPath any test output they want
+ * upon test completion and before cleaning up the tests, scorecard will create a container that mounts the PVC solely to harvest (exec/tar) the test output contents to the local host that scorecard is executing upon
+ * scorecard cleanup would include PVC cleanup as well as the current Pod cleanup
+ * the end user is left with a local directory of the harvested test output, with test output being divided into subdirectories based on suite and test names

 ### Risks and Mitigations

 Scorecard users that don't require persistent storage are not impacted by this proposed feature.